GBM from Mesa-25.1.2

 is the Graphics Buffer Manager library

-[7] Graphics Buffer Management.
+[6] Graphics Buffer Manager.